Chaharshanbe Suri in Iran

 Jumping over fire during Chaharshanbe Suri is an ancient tradition that dates back to pre-Islamic times in Iran.
 The tradition is deeply rooted in Zoroastrianism, the dominant religion of Iran prior to the Islamic conquest.

-The act of jumping over the fire during the Chaharshanbe Suri festival in Iran is known as “Chaharshanbe Soori” in Persian, meaning “Red Wednesday.”
-It is believed that the flames of the fire symbolize the burning away of misfortunes from the previous year and the purification of the soul.
-This tradition represents a leap from darkness to light, from winter to spring.
+The Chaharshanbe Suri festival in Iran, celebrated with the tradition of leaping over bonfires, is locally known as “Chaharshanbe Soori,” which translates to “Red Wednesday.”
+This ritual, where flames symbolize the burning away of the past year’s misfortunes and the purification of the soul, embodies a transition from darkness to light and from winter to spring.

-Jumping over the fire is a tradition observed by people of all ages.
-Before leaping, individuals recite the phrase “Sorkhi-ye to az man, zardi-ye man az to,” meaning “May your redness be mine, and my paleness be yours.”
-This phrase is believed to transfer troubles and problems to the fire, while inviting good fortune and blessings.
+The fire-jumping ritual is embraced by people across all age groups.
+As they leap over the flames, participants recite the phrase, “Sorkhi-ye to az man, zardi-ye man az to,” which means “May your redness be mine, and my paleness be yours.”
+This chant is believed to transfer one’s troubles and problems to the fire while inviting good fortune and blessings in return.

 The tradition of smashing the pot is a unique and vibrant part of the Chaharshanbe Suri festival in Iran.
 It is a way for people to come together, to celebrate the arrival of spring, and to express hope and optimism for the future.